MicrosoftDocs/memdocs/memdocs/intune/apps/manage-microsoft-edge.md

 To upload your organization's logo and color, first complete the following steps:
 1. Within [Microsoft Endpoint Manager](https://endpoint.microsoft.com), navigate to **Tenant Administration** -> **Customization** -> **Company Identity Branding**.
-2. To set your brand's logo, under "Display", choose "Company Logo only".
+2. To set your brand's logo, next to **Show in header**, choose "Organization logo only".
 Transparent background logos are recommended.
-3. To set your brand's background color, under "Display" choose "Theme Color".
+3. To set your brand's background color, select a **Theme color**.
 Edge for iOS and Android applies a lighter shade of the color on the New Tab Page, which ensures the page has high readability.

 Next, utilize the following key/value pairs to pull your organization's branding into Edge for iOS and Android: